prathamesh-sonpatki/o11y-wiki/README.md

 ## A

+### Active Time Series
+Active Time Series is relevant in the case of Time Series databases as it often decides billing.
+A time series is considered active if the TSDB scraped new data for it recently.
+Prometheus provides `prometheus_tsdb_head_series` metric, which shows the number of active time series.
+What is *recent* is mostly decided by the TSDB but we can consider 30 minutes as the window for active time series calculation.

 ### Alert

 An alert is a trigger that a specific change in a system's health has occurred, which indicates potential issues.